Reposting on Instagram – 5 Must-Follow Rules To Legally

 4. More Engagement With Users

-Engagement is crucial for brands on social media as it helps the users to better understand the brand, its identity, and its brand personality.
+Engagement is crucial for brands on social media as it helps the users to understand better the brand, its identity, and its brand personality.
 This helps them make favorable decisions for conversions & loyalty.

 So, creating, sharing, and reposting user-generated content creates an ecosystem of continuous engagement among the brand and its consumers that bring positive results.